andyagdw/bootcamp_coding_tasks/task_manager/README.md

 - pyflakes==3.2.0
 ```

-7. Run the main script using: <br />
+7. In the project directory, run the main script using: <br />
    `python src\main.py`